- Does Development and Peace issue income tax receipts for donations by mail?

 - Our group wants to organize a fundraiser for Development and Peace; can we deposit the money that we raise directly into your bank account?

 YES, you can contribute over the Internet.
-Click on the “Make A Donation” link in the menu on the right and follow instructions.
+Click the Donate online button on the top right corner of our website’s home page and follow instructions.
 Your Internet transaction is entirely safe and secure.
 In addition, your charitable donation receipt for all contributions of $10, or more, will be issued immediately.

-Development and Peace support goes to immediate assistance in the form of shelter, medicine, fresh water, blankets, food and other things needed to aid or reduce the number of victims.
-Development and Peace is also committed to helping the local people rebuild their lives, their communities and their livelihoods over the longer term.
+Development and Peace’s support goes to immediate assistance in the form of shelter, medicine, fresh water, blankets, food and other things needed to aid or reduce the number of victims.
+Development and Peace is also committed to helping people affected by disasters and emergencies rebuild their lives, their communities and their livelihoods over the longer term.

 In most circumstances, contributions are channelled directly to Caritas Internationalis, a network of international Catholic development and emergency relief agencies with which Development and Peace has been associated for a number of years.
 In fact, Development and Peace is the Canadian member of Caritas Internationalis.

-Please note, we never channel monies through local governments, nor do we ever allow the local military to distribute emergency aid.
+Please note that we never channel monies through local governments, nor do we ever allow the local military to distribute emergency aid.

 In the majority of cases, it is very expensive to ship goods to disaster areas, so Development and Peace has elected not to do so.
 In our experience, the transportation costs for material generously donated by Canadians often exceeds the cost of the goods themselves.
 Most organizations in the field prefer the flexibility offered by financial contributions over gifts-in-kind.